paco-ri/fmm-taylor/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

+   installation
+   classes
+   methods
+   examples

 Introduction
 ============
-``fmm-taylor`` is a code that solves for magnetohydrodynamic (MHD) equilibrium in stellarators.
+``fmm-taylor`` is a code that solves for magnetohydrodynamic (MHD) equilibrium in stellarators using boundary integral methods and the fast multipole method (FMM).
 The vacuum chamber of a stellarator has a boundary that is diffeomorphic to a torus, so in this documentation, we abuse the term 'torus' to refer to the boundary of a stellarator-like geometry.

 Let